celery/celery/docs/userguide/optimizing.rst

 The ``delivery_mode`` changes how the messages to this queue are delivered.
-A value of 1 means that the message won't be written to disk, and a value of 2 (default) means that the message can be written to disk.
+A value of one means that the message won't be written to disk, and a value of two (default) means that the message can be written to disk.

 To direct a task to your new transient queue you can specify the queue argument (or use the :setting:`task_routes` setting):